diffHub/GatlingTest/README.md

 # GatlingTest
-Playing with Gatling and Jenkins
+Playing with Gatling and GitHub Actions